AP-HLine-3D/HLine3D/README.md

 Jamison Adcock has designed Java Software to Process

-SDR# Studio & Daniel Kaminski IF_Avg *.txt files by
+AirSpy SDR# Studio & Daniel Kaminski IF_Avg *.txt files by

 Correcting the Spectra for Background Drift ,